 If the employer does not offer workers compensation coverage, they usually must:

 Medicare is a federal health insurance program for persons over 65 years old who have worked full time for at least ten years.
 In Texas Medicare plans can be purchased in 2 ways: as Original Medicare and as Medicare Advantage.

-Part A (hospital insurance) covers hospitalization, inpatient care in a skilled nursing facility, hospice care, and home health care.
+Part A (Hospital insurance) covers hospitalization, inpatient care in a skilled nursing facility, hospice care, and home health care.
 It is financed through a portion of the payroll tax (FICA) during the person's employment and is usually given free of charge to most seniors who receive social security benefits.